ArnoldDP/OStim-Community-Modlist/README.md

  ### Simonrim

-This list uses almost the full Simonrim Suite, along with a few other lightweight mods, to make the game feel just a little bit better, while staying true to the Skyrim experience.
+This list uses almost the full Simonrim Suite, along with a few other lightweight mods, to make the game feel just a little bit more modern.

  * Melee

 Melee combat is handled by Attack - Distar Experience, along with Blade & Blunt + Valhalla.
-This introduces things like stamina based combat, injuries, and timed blocking, in a way that feels fair and balanced.
+This introduces things like stamina based combat, injuries, and timed blocking.
 Dodge - Motion Combat Overhaul is also included because of course it is, who do you think I am?

  * Magic

-Dozens of unique and balanced new spells have been added to the game to make mage classes feel just a little bit more complete.
+Dozens of unique new spells have been added to the game to make mage classes feel just a little bit more complete.
 Gameplay mods such as Sorcerer and Spellsiphon are also included to make magic feel more interactive and flexible.

  * Stealth